 Discussion/conclusions of example 3:

-That’s an explicit indication of RTP bearer traffic, the MG becomes RTP aware.
+There’s an explicit indication of RTP bearer traffic, the MG becomes RTP aware.

 However, there are basically three meaningful RTP translator options (PP, TR and TF) with different impact on RTP packets, thus pure implicit signalling would be controversial.